kyfalcon/SmartThingsSertaBedControl/HomeAssistant_ReadMe.md

 ```
 Once you save the configuration.yaml and restart Home Assistant simply ask Google to resync devices.
-You can then use a voice command like Hey Google Activate lounge.
-I found it even better to create routines, such as Bed Head Up that calls Activate Head Up.
-That way I can say Hey Google Bed Head Up, which is much more natural.
+You can then use a voice command like *Hey Google Activate Lounge*.
+I found it even better to create routines in Google Home, such as Bed Head Up that calls Activate Head Up.
+That way I can say *Hey Google Bed Head Up*, which is much more natural.

 Good Luck and Enjoy!